MicrosoftDocs/power-pages-docs/power-pages-docs/includes/cc-video-coming-soon.md

 > [!TIP]
-> Placeholder: video content for this topic to be published at go live
+> Placeholder: video content for this topic to be published on May 24th